darwinia-network/crab-docs/docs/builders/integrations/oracles/band-protocol.md

 ![Band Protocol Remix check price](/images/band/band-demo2.png)

-## BandChain.js Javascript Helper Library {: #bandchainjs-javascript-helper-library }
+## BandChain.js Javascript Helper Library

 The helper library also supports a similar `getReferenceData` function.
 To get started, the library needs to be installed: